By Julian Horwitz

 The following is a hypothetical example of a classic exam question that one might come across as a medical student:

 A 50-year-old male presents to the emergency department with severe chest pain.
-His past medical history is …
+His past medical history …

 Please enjoy this post from the archives, dated June 15, 2011